Article by John Tribbia

 Intervention: Improve how the model grounds its initial assumptions before committing to an approach.

 Performance holds through the first two-thirds of the task and then falls sharply.
-Usually context saturation: the model loses track of earlier constraints as complexity compounds.
+Usually context saturation: language models have a fixed context window, a limit on how much text they can hold in active memory at once.
+As the task grows more complex, that window fills and the model loses track of constraints established early on.
 The runner with strong legs and no fuel left for the ridge.

 Intervention: Context management, summarization at intermediate steps, or chunking strategies.